-Our Board of Directors currently consists of eight directors and is divided into three classes serving staggered three-year terms.
+Effective April 15, 2014, our Board of Directors will consist of seven directors, divided into three classes, serving staggered three-year terms.
 One of three classes is elected each year to succeed the directors whose terms are expiring.
-At this 2013 Annual Meeting, the term of the Class III directors expire.
-The individuals nominated for election as directors in Class III at this 2013 Annual Meeting would, if elected, hold office for a three-year term expiring in 2016.
+At this 2014 Annual Meeting, the term of the Class I directors expire.
+The individuals nominated for election as directors in Class I at this 2014 Annual Meeting would, if elected, hold office for a three-year term expiring in 2017.